Cold-Induced Sweating SyndromeSymptoms, Doctors, Treatments, Advances & More

 Cold-induced sweating syndrome is inherited in an autosomal recessive pattern, which means both copies of the CRLF1 or CLCF1 gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Insa Buers practices in Muenster, Germany.
+Insa Buers practices practicing medicine in Muenster, Germany.
 Buers is rated as an Elite expert by MediFind in the treatment of Cold-Induced Sweating Syndrome.
-Their top areas of expertise are Cold-Induced Sweating Syndrome, Singleton-Merten Syndrome, Hyperhidrosis, and Arterial Calcification of Infancy.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Cold-Induced Sweating Syndrome, Singleton-Merten Syndrome, Hyperhidrosis, and Arterial Calcification of Infancy.

 Published Date: August 01, 2012